victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 #description: "Desc Text.
 Trying **bold**, or even `code`"
 #canonicalURL: "https://canonical.url/to/page"
 ---
+Recently, I discovered that <code>std::ranges</code> prohibits the creation of dangling iterators and provides an <code>owning_view</code> to take ownership of temporaries.
+Digging into the details led me to a valuable feature that can be used to make code safer.

 ## Intro (the source of my excitement)

 Consider the following code that creates a temporary array using `get_array_by_value`, then uses the temporary when safe, rejects compilation when not safe, and takes ownership of the temporary when needed.